The complete guide to customer segmentation for e-commerce

 The fundamental problem with un-segmented marketing is waste.
 You're showing pregnancy products to men, winter coats to people in Florida, and beginner content to experts.
 Every irrelevant message costs you—in unsubscribes, brand damage, and missed revenue from people tuning you out.

 Segmentation solves three critical problems.
 First, it improves relevance.
 When you show people products and content that actually match their situation, they pay attention.
 A new customer needs education and trust-building.
 A loyal customer wants new products and exclusive perks.
-Sending each group what they actually need increases engagement dramatically.
+Sending each group what they actually need increases engagement.

 Third, segmentation enables personalization at scale.
 You can't personally craft messages for 10,000 customers.
 But you can create 5-10 segment-specific campaigns that feel personal because they address specific situations.
 A customer entering their predicted repurchase window gets a timely reminder.
 Someone who abandoned a cart gets recovery messaging.
 A high-value customer gets VIP treatment.
 Each feels personally relevant despite being automated.

 The psychology behind segmentation's effectiveness is straightforward: people respond to messages that feel relevant to them personally.
 Generic marketing gets ignored because our brains filter out irrelevant information constantly.
 But when something speaks directly to your current situation or needs, you pay attention.
-That's why "new customer welcome" emails open at 50-60% while generic promotions open at 15-20%, according to research from Mailchimp.
+That's why "new customer welcome" emails typically have much higher open rates than generic promotional emails.

 📊 The main segmentation approaches